Texas Nurse-Family Partnership

 • Children remain safe during services and within one to three years after services.

-• Increase in parent and child interaction, ability to cope with parental stress.
+• Increase in parent and child interaction and ability to cope with parental stress.

 • Support positive health outcomes by addressing premature birth outcomes, attending well child visits, and supporting breastfeeding.